 Bar Professional Training Course (BPTC), Malaysia

-4TH MOST POPULAR STUDENT
+POPULAR STUDENT CITIES

 The different districts of the city are like discrete villages, easy to get around, and within walking distance of each other.
 Each part of town has its own character, ambience and particular vibe.
 This makes for an incredibly varied and lively atmosphere: the buzz and energy is palpable; the sense of possibility is everywhere.
 Manchester is a truly exhilarating place to come and learn – no wonder so many people stay here after they’ve finished studying.